Smithx10/sdc-docker/docs/api/features/networks.md

 means that when fabric networks are enabled you will still need to specify one of `-p` or `-P` to get the public NIC.

+The external network ipv4 address used by a container can be changed by setting the `triton.network.public_ipv4` label to the desired ipv4 address that is available in the `triton.network.public` network.
+The account must be set as an owner on `triton.network.public` network.

 ## Related

 * [`sdc-fabric vlan`](https://apidocs.tritondatacenter.com/cloudapi/#CreateFabricVLAN) and `POST /my/fabrics/default/vlans` in CloudAPI